pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 ### Ensure that at least one organization owner belongs to no other TiDB Cloud organization

-To ensure the success migration from basic SSO or organization SSO, make sure that at least one organization owner belongs exclusively to the TiDB Cloud organization to be migrated.
+To ensure the successful migration from basic SSO or organization SSO, make sure that at least one organization owner belongs exclusively to the TiDB Cloud organization to be migrated.

-If all organization owners belong to multiple organizations, the migration will fail, and you will get the `Cloud Organization SSO cannot be enabled` error.
+If all organization owners are in multiple organizations, the migration will fail, and you will get the `Cloud Organization SSO cannot be enabled` error.

 ## Step 1.
 Enable Cloud Organization SSO

-To enable Cloud Organization SSO:
+To enable Cloud Organization SSO, take the following steps:

 1. Log in to [TiDB Cloud console](https://tidbcloud.com) as a user with the organization owner role.
 2. In the upper-right corner of the TiDB Cloud console, click <MDSvgIcon name="icon-top-organization" /> > **Organization Settings**.